 - Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention (CDC)-recommended level.

-In 2018, priorities for the American Lung Association in Virginia will include working to ensure prevention and cessation programs are funded, an increase in the cigarette excise tax, and parity between taxes on cigarettes and other tobacco products.
+In 2019, priorities for the American Lung Association in Virginia will include working to ensure prevention and cessation programs are funded at a minimum at historic levels, a significant increase in the cigarette excise tax, and parity between taxes on cigarettes and other tobacco products

 Sign up for the latest lung health news sent right to your inbox.